United Kingdom Employer of Record

 Additionally, pregnant employees are entitled to receive up to 39 weeks of statutory maternity pay if they have worked for the employer for at least 26 weeks and meet minimum earnings requirements.

-Full-time employees in the U.K. are entitled to a minimum of 28 days of paid annual leave each year, which includes bank holidays—unless the employment contract states otherwise.
+Full-time employees in the U.K. are entitled to a minimum of 28 days of paid annual leave each year with up to 8 days eligible to roll over into the next year.
+These generally include bank holidays unless the employment contract states otherwise.
 Vacation pay is usually based on the average pay over the 52 weeks prior to the vacation, or the number of weeks of employment if the worker has been with the employer for less than 52 weeks.

 Eight holidays are observed nationwide, but employers are not legally bound to give these days off: